 Digital twins

-To make digital twins work, the first thing you have to do is integrating smart components that gather data about the real-time condition, status or position with physical items.
-The components are connected to a cloud-based system that received all the data and processes it.
+To make digital twins work, the first thing you have to do is integrating smart components that gather historical data about the real-time condition, status or position with physical items.
+The components are connected to a cloud-based system that received all the manufacturing data and processes it.
 And why do we need technology like that?

 Let’s look at NASA, who was one of the first organizations to adopt the technology.
 They needed a solution that would allow them to operate, maintain, and repair systems that were not in their physical proximity.
 John Vickers, NASA’s leading manufacturing expert and manager of NASA’s National Center for Advanced Manufacturing says: